SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WACache.class/README.md

-A WACache represents a collection of arbitrary objects referenced by a key (an instance of WAExternalID).
+A WACache represents a collection of arbitrary objects referenced by a key (an instance of String).

 Methods are provided to add and retrieve and remove objects from the cache.
 The behaviour of the cache is configurable through four different plugins: